Why would someone buy from you?

 Emotional triggers are easier.
-They don’t work for every product though, but if you sell chocolate chip cookies f.e. show great food photography of the product, you either want to purchase the cookies now or it’s not happening at all.
+They don’t work for every product though; for example, if you sell chocolate chip cookies, show great food photography of the product.
+You either want to purchase the cookies now or it’s not happening at all.

-So focus on the above three steps when growing your business.
+Focus on these three steps when growing your business.
 Make sure people are able to find you, clarify why you are better than what they do now, and why they should act now rather than later.
 And you will increase your sales.